cjgeyer/foo/README.md

-This is a toy R package to serve as an example for statistical confusing classes.
+R package `foo` is a toy R package to serve as an example for statistical confusing classes.
+(Actually now two packages, see the end of this README.)

 It illustrates calling C or Fortran from R.